navkar/Predictions/README.md

 ## Predictions for 2023 & beyond ###

 ##### TLDR
-**NOTE**: Even though extensive research has been done to come up with these, please do **NOT** blindly accept them, do you own research (DYOR).
+**NOTE**: Even though extensive research has been done to come up with these, please do **NOT** blindly accept them, do your own research (DYOR).

 #### USA 2023 ####
 * Biden would be forced to resign, Kamala will be a short-tem president.
-Some declaration of constitutional crisis before the summer of 2023
+Possibility of declaration of constitutional crisis before the summer of 2023
 * April - June (possible civil unrest in US)
 * Short lived recession from March - September
 * Housing Market Crisis especially in REITs